The Doo-Wops & Hooligans Tour: Background and development

 On September 9, 2010, it was announced that Bruno Mars would promote his 2010 debut album Doo-Wops & Hooligans as the opening act for Maroon 5 and OneRepublic, on the fall leg of the Palm Trees & Power Lines Tour in North America.
 Afterwards, Mars joined Travie McCoy to co-headline a European tour, which ran from October 18 to November 3, 2010.

 Mars performed the first dates of his headline concerts, The Doo-Wops & Hooligans Tour, in the United States from November 16 to November 30.
 On November 11, tickets for additional dates for the North America leg of the tour went on sale.
 Dates for Europe and Oceania were announced in January 2011.
-The initial setlist included seven songs from the Doo-Wops & Hooligans album, plus an unreleased track and three covers.
+The initial setlist included seven songs from the Doo-Wops & Hooligans album, an unreleased track and three covers.

 In February 2011, a co-headlining tour between Mars and Janelle Monáe was announced, dubbed the Hooligans in Wondaland Tour.
 This tour was completed in North America in May and June 2011, after which the Doo-Wops and Hooligans tour resumed in July.

 Concert summary

 American rapper Donnis opened for the first leg of the North American tour.
 Alex Hepburn appeared at some of the European shows, while hip-hop duo Diafrix supported Mars in Australia.
 Mars performed with his band, the Hooligans, which consisted of Phillip Lawrence (backup vocals), Phredley Brown (keyboard), Jamareo Artis (bass), Eric Hernandez (drums), Kameron Whalum, Dwayne Dugger and James King (horns), and Kenji Chan (guitar).
 Mars wore a black suit and tie at some shows in the United Kingdom.
 He used a Fender Stratocaster guitar.
 The set for the tour was about 75 minutes long, and included rehearsed comedic interludes.

 The concerts opened to the fanfare of Richard Strauss' symphonic tone poem Also sprach Zarathustra, heralding Mars's arrival on stage.
-This was evidently in homage to one of Mars' musical heroes, Elvis Presley, who used the same theme to open his 1973 comeback tour.
+This was evidently in homage to one of Mars's musical heroes, Elvis Presley, who used the same theme to open his 1973 comeback tour.

 Mars would sometimes begin the concerts by playing an extended drum solo, before breaking into the first two numbers on the set list, "The Other Side" and "Top of The World", with Mars dancing to the latter.
 The third number was a mashup of Barrett Strong's "Money (That's What I Want)"—performed in "Beatlesque" style—and Travie McCoy's "Billionaire", a song on which Mars had been a featured vocalist on the commercial release.
 The fourth number was "Our First Time".
 In early concerts, this was followed by a mashup of Michael Jackson's" Billie Jean"—"comically" performed to the tune of Nirvana's "Smells Like Teen Spirit"—and The White Stripes' "Seven Nation Army".
 This mashup was later dropped in favor of "Runaway Baby".